Recruited: February 1942

 In April 1945 the camp's prisoners were evacuated east towards Czechoslovakia by train, and during a stop to bury dead prisoners Yeo‐Thomas and a small group took their chance to escape into the woods.
 After sleeping rough for several days he was recaptured just a few hundred yards short of the Allied lines and placed in a French POW camp at Grünhainichen north of the Czech border, but two days later he escaped yet again with a group of ten.
 Despite being completely exhausted by dysentery and the cumulative effects of his ordeals, two of his comrades helped him to cross a minefield to reach the Americans.
 He arrived in Paris on 8 May.

-In addition to receiving a Bar to his Military Cross, in 1946 Yeo-Thomas became one of just six SOE agents to be awarded the George Cross (you can read the citation in the London Gazette).
+In addition to receiving a Bar to his Military Cross, in 1946 Yeo‐Thomas became one of just six SOE agents to be awarded the George Cross (you can read the citation in the London Gazette).
 He and Odette Sansom were the only ones to survive, the rest being given posthumously.
-The following year he testified at the war crimes trials at Dachau, and in 1952 the publication of Bruce Marshall's biography The White Rabbit (a codename for him used by French resisters) made Yeo-Thomas a public figure.
+The following year he testified at the war crimes trials at Dachau, and in 1952 the publication of Bruce Marshall's biography The White Rabbit made Yeo‐Thomas a public figure.
 Despite returning to work for Molyneux in Paris and later taking a post with the Federation of British Industries, the physical and psychological scars of his captivity began to take their toll on his health, and he increasingly relied on the support of his partner Barbara.

 In 1963 Yeo‐Thomas received a final award, being made a Commander of the Légion d'honneur, before his death in February 1964; his ashes were interred in the Glades of Remembrance at Brookwood cemetery, Surrey.
 In 1972 a street in Paris's 13th arrondissement was renamed rue Yeo‐Thomas, and in 2001 a bust was installed in the mairie of the 16th, the district in which he'd lived after the war.
 In 2010 an English Heritage blue plaque was erected outside Yeo‐Thomas's London home in Guilford Street, Bloomsbury.
 A second biography, Bravest of the Brave by Mark Seaman, written with Barbara's help, was published by Michael O'Mara Books in 1997.

-Sophie Jackson's Churchill's White Rabbit: The True Story of a Real-Life James Bond published in 2012 claimed that new Yeo-Thomas may have been the inspiration for Ian Fleming's fictional secret agent 007.
-In May 1945, Fleming did receive a copy of Yeo-Thomas's poignant farewell letter written in Buchenwald, which had just been discovered in Germany (it had been smuggled out of the camp but was never transmitted to London), and in August some of Fleming's colleagues at the Admiralty were so moved by it that they asked the Director of Naval Intelligence to encourage SOE to publicise the story.
-It was considered too sensitive for general release - a redacted form of Yeo-Thomas's letter featured in the secret War Office Intelligence Review in September - and his identity only became public five months later, when the award of a George Cross was announced.
-Although a brief note confirms that Fleming knew of Yeo-Thomas, unfortunately there is no evidence to suggest that he was particularly fascinated by his ordeals or that he based James Bond, or any of his exploits, on this remarkable man.Back to SOE Agent Profiles
+Sophie Jackson's Churchill's White Rabbit: The True Story of a Real‐Life James Bond published in 2012 claimed that Yeo‐Thomas may have been the inspiration for Ian Fleming's fictional secret agent 007.
+In May 1945, Fleming did receive a copy of Yeo‐Thomas's poignant farewell letter written in Buchenwald, which had just been discovered in Germany (it had been smuggled out of the camp but was never transmitted to London), and in August some of Fleming's colleagues at the Admiralty were so moved by it that they asked the Director of Naval Intelligence to encourage SOE to publicise the story.
+Yeo‐Thomas's letter was featured in the War Office Intelligence Review in September, but his secret work was considered too sensitive for general release and his identity only became public five months later, when the award of a George Cross was announced.
+Although a brief note confirms that Fleming knew of Yeo‐Thomas, unfortunately there is no evidence to suggest that he was particularly fascinated by his ordeals or that he based James Bond, or any of his exploits, on this remarkable man.Back to SOE Agent Profiles